circleci/circleci-docs/jekyll/_cci2/workflows-overview.md

 categories: [workflows]
 order: 2
 ---
-CircleCI [Workflows]({{ site.baseurl }}/2.0/workflows/) enable you to sequence and parallelize your job runs with great flexibility for faster feedback when jobs fail.
+CircleCI [Workflows]({{ site.baseurl }}/2.0/workflows/) enable you to introduce concurrency and sequence your job runs with great flexibility for faster feedback when jobs fail.

 <hr>